Special Notes regarding the Meeting Minutes

 · Faith Director Report: Faith Director John Clyatt

-· Quarterly Knight’s Mass - We need more Extraordinary Ministers of Holy Communion (EMoHC), readers and ushers for each Mass.
-Whichever Mass you regularly attend, please consider helping.
-All are encouraged to attend wearing your council name badges or shirts to support the many Knights who will participate as Ushers, Greeters, EMoHCs, Readers, and choir members.
-The next Knights Mass date has not yet been set.
+· Quarterly Knights Mass - We need at least Extraordinary Ministers of Holy Communion (EMoHC) for each Mass.
+Whichever Mass you regularly attend, please consider becoming an EMoHC.
+We also need more readers and ushers.
+If you are willing to step up, let us know.
+All are encouraged to attend wearing your council name badge and/or shirt to support the many Knights who will participate as Ushers, Greeters, EMoHCs, Readers, and choir members.
+Next Mass TBD.
 Points of contact for this effort are Mike Krawcyzk and Miguel Saldana.

 · Family Director Report: Family Director John Danchisko

-· Community Director Report: Community Director Ray Repage Report given by Larry Greer
+· Community Director Report: Community Director Jeff Kranich

-· Knight’s Breakfast is co-chaired Joe D’Alessandro, Ray Repage and Bob Stevens, and mentored by George Schadt.
-The January 11 breakfast: 187 breakfasts purchased, $878 was netted and kicked off the Bishop’s Annual Appeal.
-February 8 is the next breakfast then March 8 and all breakfasts starts after the 9:30am Mass.
+· Knight’s Breakfast is co-chaired by GK Ron White, DGK Joe Browning and Bob Stevens, and mentored by George Schadt and Joe D’Alessandro.
+Next breakfast is September 27 after the 9:30 Mass.
 Help is needed for grill, hot table serving, beverage table serving, set up and clean up.
-Contact Joe D’Alessandro.
+Contact GK Ron White or DGK Joe Browning if questions.

 · Life Director Report: Life Director Michael Breit

-· Prayer vigil supporting Life: A reminder of Wednesday's 9–10am at the corner of 17th Street and Hospital Plaza Drive.
+· Prayer vigil supporting Life: A reminder of Wednesday's vigil from 9–10am at the corner of 16th Street and Hospital Plaza Drive.
 It lasts about an hour.
+We could always use more support for this life-saving cause.
 Contact is Larry Greer.

 · LAMB: Chairman Tim Niggel